Last updated on September 1st, 2023 at 06:37 pm

 Wool and industry – mining and manufacturing – have both shaped the region.
 Northampton used to be famous for shoe-making, Nottingham for its lace, tobacco and bicycles (it was also renowned for the rumour that there was a 5:1 ratio of females to males) and Derby for its engineering.
 Lincoln, Derby, Nottingham, Leicester and Stamford were the ‘Five Boroughs’ – fortified towns – under 9th century Danelaw.
 The English Midlands is an area that has always been fought over – the sites of two of Britain’s pivotal battles, Bosworth in 1485 and Naseby in 1645, are just 30 miles from each other in the south of the region.
 King Richard III was famously found under a car park in Leicester.
 And sports fans will be interested in the fortunes of Leicester City Football Club, who won the Premier League in the season 2015-16, having started with odds of 5000/1 of doing so.

-The East Midlands also has a good share of stately homes – Chatsworth, Burghley House and Althorp, the home of the Spencers, to name but three.
+The East Midlands also has a good share of stately homes – Chatsworth, Burghley and Althorp, the home of the Spencers, to name but three.
 There are castles, too – Bolsover and Peveril, for example.
-The town of Stamford is a dream, Lincoln is as fine a city as you can find and Southwell is a gem.
-Nottingham is a busy, vibrant (sometimes too vibrant) place with some interesting museums, one of the country’s oldest pubs and loads of shops.
+The town of Stamford is a dream, Lincoln is as fine a city as you can find, with its castle and cathedral, and Southwell is an oft-missed gem (as well as home of the Bramley apple).
+Nottingham is a busy, vibrant (sometimes too vibrant) place with some interesting museums, one of the country’s oldest pubs (built into a cave under the castle) and loads of shops.
 And then there’s Skegness.